Candyman (rapper)

-John B. Shaffer III (born June 25, 1968), known by his stage name Candyman, is an American rapper and record producer.
+John B. Shaffer III (born June 25, 1968), known by his stage name Candyman and also as Candell Manson, is an American rapper and record producer.
 He is best known for his hit single "Knockin' Boots".
 Candyman appears in the front row on N.W.A. and the Posse's 1987 album cover.

 Biography

 Candyman was born and raised in South Central Los Angeles, where he attended Washington Preparatory High School.
 Manson's friend, rapper/producer Sir Jinx, introduced Manson to Dr. Dre, for whom Manson produced a three-song demo.